 I don’t think I’m the only person who sometimes finds a recurring theme, thought, idea, or word arise in my life.
 I find it interesting that whenever recurring words come forward, I’m reminded at the same time of those points at which I’ve written about them before, only the difference is that with each progressive pass, further depths are revealed.
 So rather than staying at the surface of perhaps 3 feet of depth, I went to 30, and now I feel I’m somewhere closer to 30,000 feet deep on this one particular idea:

-I’ve said so many times that I would rather have an ugly truth than a beautiful lie that my friends refer to it as one of my Gwynisms.
+I’ve said so many times that I would rather have an ugly truth than a beautiful lie that my friends refer to it as one of my Gwenisms.
 Beautiful lies are the tapestries we weave with the threads of our lives to paint a picture of perfection for the world to see.
 We all like to think that we are just putting our best foot forward, but there’s a difference between making sure your teeth are brushed, your face is clean, you’re wearing clean and tidy clothing, and you have a smile on your face when you leave the house (best foot forward) and projecting an inaccurate and carefully edited version of your life to the world ~

-That inaccurate and carefully edited picture you put up may be beautiful but it is a lie.
+That inaccurate and carefully edited picture you put up may be beautiful, but it is a lie.

-Certainly there are people who will look at the carefully airbrushed version of your life and will accept it at it’s face value.
+Certainly there are people who will look at the carefully airbrushed version of your life and will accept it at its face value.
 We are socially conditioned ~ in a way that is counter to our instinctual selves ~ to want to see the best in others and in the world.
 It is easier for us to pass judgments on simple and straightforward situations than it is for us to muck about in the dirt and grime of reality.
 Why would we want to know about something unhappy or unhealthy happening behind closed doors if we don’t have to?
-It doesn’t enrich us and doesn’t help us to be happy, so we accept the airbrushed versions of the lives of those around us.
+If it doesn’t enrich us and doesn’t help us to be happy, we accept the airbrushed versions of the lives of those around us.

-When some horrible news hits about some murder-suicide, we can shake our heads sadly at the tragic loss of life, saying no one knew, and we can conveniently blame the victims for not getting out of that situation because it is easier to blame the victim for staying in such a deplorable place than to open our eyes to the truth and help them to get free.
+When some horrible news hits about a murder-suicide, we can shake our heads sadly at the tragic loss of life, saying no one knew, and we can conveniently blame the victims for not getting out of that situation because it is easier to blame the victim for staying in such a deplorable place than to open our eyes to the truth and help them to get free.

 These are all horribly tragic examples, but the tragedy of living a beautiful lie isn’t limited to just these bigger things and there are people who see the truth of us despite all our attempts to hide it.